 - 4.1.
 The College reserves the right to set appropriate tuition fees for its programmes and modules.
 Any substantial changes to fees will normally come into effect for students starting a programme.
 Where fees are changed for programmes or modules, students continuing on a programme of study will not be subject to the new fee, except where there are inflationary increases as outlined in 4.2 and 4.3. - 4.2.
 For programme enrolment courses2 students are charged an annual tuition fee in each year of their programme.
 Following the first year of study tuition fees may be subject to annual inflationary increases.
 Fees for Home/EU undergraduate students are regulated by the government and annual fee increases will be made up to the maximum level permissible by government regulation.
 In all other circumstances for the duration of their programme students may expect tuition fees to increase annually in line with inflation up to a maximum of the Consumer Price Index (CPI) +3%. - 4.3.
 For modular enrolment courses as part of a Certificate of Higher Education, students are charged an annual tuition fee based on the fee(s) for the selected module(s).
 Following the first year of study tuition fees may be subject to annual inflationary increases.
 Students may expect tuition fees per module to increase annually in line with inflation up to a maximum of the Consumer Price Index (CPI) +3%.
 In exceptional circumstances due to non-inflationary fee setting there may be higher fee increases per module.
 Where this is the case students who have begun their studies on a modular enrolment course will be protected from the higher fees for a maximum period of 2 years. - 4.4.
 When students enrol on a programme they join a year-group which is known as a 'cohort'.
 This is a group of students who commence their studies at the same time, and same mode of attendance, and would therefore expect to progress through the curriculum together.
 A student's fee is linked to their cohort of study which indicates when they commenced their programme of study.
 Students in a particular cohort, which is linked to a year of study of a programme will pay the same fees as other students of the same type (e.g. Home or International students) in that cohort. - 4.5.
 If a student interrupts their studies or is required to repeat a year they may then be considered a part of a new 'cohort' for fee purposes and will be charged the appropriate tuition fee for the programme year of study; this may be a higher fee than the previous cohort fee if the fee for that programme has changed for a particular cohort.
-The fee increase will not be more than 10% more than the equivalent previous cohort fee.
+When required to retake a year of study or considering taking a break in studies students are strongly recommended to seek guidance on the implications of doing so on the tuition fee that may be charged.
+Once a student is allocated to a new 'cohort' they cannot return to the lower fee cohort.
+The financial support arrangements can be affected by the cohort to which a student belongs and are subject to government student funding regulations.